Chuddington/COMP317Notes/README.md

 2. You can download an archive of the repository near the top-right of the directory explorer thing whilst on the repository.
-If you can't find it, [don't despair:](https://github.com/Chuddington/COMP317Notes/archive/master.zip) I will at some point (if I find out how) make snapshots which only include when I have finished a week's worth of notes, instead of people downloading half-finished files.
+If you can't find it, [don't despair:](https://github.com/Chuddington/COMP317Notes/archive/master.zip) It will be the most recent version of what has been created, for those that like your information to be as 'bleeding edge' as it can be.

+3. I have now made tags for when a week's worth of notes has been written up.
+You'll find them in the 'releases' section.
+The versioning system will be '0.X' where X = the week's notes that have been completed in .org files.
+Once all of the notes have been written up, the versioning will move onto '1.X' with X standing for the same thing but for .tex files.
+Finally, version '2.0' will be when a PDF file for all weeks hava been compiled from the .tex files, as it doesn't make sense for me to make sub-versions for me just compiling the .tex files.

-3. You can view it online.
+4. You can view it online.
 If you do, it is best that you view the .org files in their 'raw' form - whilst github knows the basics of formatting .org files, it does not account for some of the quirks I have in showing the information more easily for those using simple text editors.
 As such, some of the examples